pmacpherson/aws-study-group/inprogress/challenge-09/readme.md

-Challenge 09 - AWS SDK and EC2
+Challenge 09 - AWS SDK and Configuration
 ==================

 Create a node application that connects to some AWS services.